EngineBuilderCorporation/ExpressionEngine/README.md

 ## The Expression Binary Tree

-To make the design as extensible as possible, a solution was implemented that allows for any operator or value to be added.
+To make the design as extensible as possible, a binary tree was implemented that allows for any operator or value to be added.
 For the scope of the project, the operators AND, OR, >, < and equals were implemented.
 The values that are evaluated with these operators are positive and negative decimals and integers.
 With the current design, other operators such as addition, subtraction, multiplication and division could also be implemented very easily.
 With the current implementation, any decimal or integer values can be pulled from a database and used in an expression.
+Once the expression tree is built, it recursively evaluates itself.

 A UML diagram of the expression binary tree that creates and evaluates expressions can be seen below: